 Sarah Wells Bags

 This episode is sponsored by Sarah Wells Bags.
 With thoughtful functionality and chic styling, Sarah Wells offers breast pump bags and accessories to help you reach your breastfeeding goals.
-An all-in-one bag for your breast pump, pumping accessories, laptop, phone, and more, Sarah Wells Bags also transition to a diaper bag or purse when you’re done pumping.
+An all-in-one bag for your breast pump, pumping accessories, laptop, phone and more, Sarah Wells Bags also transition to a diaper bag or purse when you’re done pumping.
 See the full collection, including the Pumparoo—a wet/dry bag and staging mat for pump parts at sarahwellsbags.com.

-We are giving away two MheartM bags of the winner’s choice (navy, greige, or black-and-white) and there is also a promo code: BIRTHHOUR15, good for 15% off all orders at sarahwellsbags.com.
-Enter giveaway below!
+We are giving away a $150 shop credit and there is also a promo code: BIRTHHOUR15, good for 15% off all orders at sarahwellsbags.com.